-We value participation more than mere attendance.
 The instructor is responsible for communicating the specific details of what percentage of your grade (if any) will be assigned to participation, and how class participation will be measured and graded.
 Interaction with your peers and the instructor will empower you to greater achievement.

-In our course, attendance for On-Campus and RT On-Line students is mandatory.
 Students are allowed three unexcused absences.
 If you miss more than three classes during the semester, each additional absence will lower your overall grade by 100 points.
 If you miss more than six classes, you will fail the course.
 Exempt from this policy are only those absences involving university-sponsored events, such as athletics and band, and religious holidays, family emergencies, and health issues for which you must provide appropriate documentation in advance of the absence.